apiflask/apiflask/docs/openapi.md

 ```

-### Change the indent of JSON spec
+### Change the indentation of JSON spec

-For the local spec file, the indent is always for readability and easy to trace the
+For the local spec file, the indentation is always needed for readability and
-changes.
-The indent can be set with the `--indent` or `-i` option:
+easy to trace the changes.
+The indentation can be set with the `--indent` or
+`-i` option:

 ```
 $ flask spec --indent 4
 ```

-You can also set the indent with the configuration variable `LOCAL_SPEC_JSON_INDENT`
+You can also set the indentation with the configuration variable
-(defaults to `2`), then the value will be used in `flask spec` command when the
+`LOCAL_SPEC_JSON_INDENT` (defaults to `2`), then the value will be used in
-`--indent/-i` option is not passed:
+the `flask spec` command when the `--indent/-i` option is not passed:

 ```python
 from apiflask import APIFlask